FrancoFernando/coding-interview-preparation/arrays/sliding-window/209. Minimum Size Subarray Sum/notes.md

 Follow up: If you have figured out the O(n) solution, try coding another solution of which the time complexity is O(n log(n

+# Thought process

+Use sliding window: right expand at every step, left shrinks every time the sum inside the window exceed the target.

+# Complexity

+O(n) time complexity.
+The space complexity is O(1) as we're only using a constant amount of extra space.